|Special Character Handling|

 SQL allows an escape code in strings through the backslash \: the next character will be taken literally in the string.
 This is valid for strings enclosed by single quotes or by double quotes.
 And the same escape method applies to PHP !

 The point is now to add the backslash just before each occurrence of a quote in the string.
 And before any occurrence of the backslash itself as it is the escape character (though it is a rare character).
 And PHP offers a simple function for that: addslashes.

 $query = "UPDATE tbl3 SET name='" . addslashes( $name ) . "' WHERE id=12345";

 Problem solved.
 And it prevents simple SQL-inserts at the same time.

-NB: There is also the function addcslashes which has an extra parameter for the characters to quote.
+NB: There is also the function addcslashes (and stripcslashes) which has an extra parameter for the characters to quote.